-What consumers can take away from this is: with MIPS technology, riders can be more confident that they will receive better protection against rotational forces by 10%.
+What consumers can take away from this is: with MIPS technology, riders can be more confident that they will receive better protection against rotational forces by at least 10%.
 This percentage, though may seem modest, is still better than nothing, if it means reducing the probability of traumatic brain injuries.

 This boy is hoping his Mom bought him the MIPS version of the helmet.

 A. If you treat your helmet like it’s something that’s not so important, then probably not.
 If you are going to look after your helmet like your life depended on it, then absolutely, get a MIPS helmet for all the reasons listed in this article.

 A. Any helmet, if it is equipped with a unique feature, can merit a higher price tag.
 If the additional feature aims to protect the brain, then a few more dollars is reasonable.
 Helmets with the MIPS low friction layer are typically slightly more expensive than non-MIPS helmets but can cost as low as $30 up to $300 or even higher, depending on the brand and size of the helmet.

 Q. Is a MIPS helmet necessary?